 - Online curriculum (fall) – This includes completion of evaluation coursework administered through American University.
 The coursework covers evaluation content focused on CREE.
 The courses include a mix of didactic learning and social learning supports, such as online discussions, activities, and assessments.

-- Practicum (spring/summer) – After completion of the online curriculum, Scholars have the opportunity to apply new knowledge in working with a practicum site on an evaluation project.
-Practicum Sites are evaluation firms, think tanks, universities, or non-profit agencies with an interest in integrating a CREE approach into an existing evaluation project.
+- Practicum (spring/summer) – After completion of the online curriculum, Scholars have the opportunity to apply new knowledge through a paid CREE-focused evaluation project with a Practicum Site.
+Practicum Sites are evaluation firms, foundations, think tanks, universities, or non-profit agencies with an interest in integrating a CREE approach into an existing evaluation project.

 - Mentoring (throughout) – At the beginning of the Program, using a pairing assessment, LEEAD Scholars are matched an evaluation expert who serves as a mentor throughout the Program.
-LEEAD Mentors reinforce content learned through the online curriculum, and bolster networking skills and connections, and advise scholars in professional matters.
+LEEAD Mentors reinforce content learned through the online curriculum, bolster networking skills and connections, and advise Scholars in professional matters.
 Several ACE Evaluation Network Members have served as LEEAD Mentors.